wp-plugins/iq-block-country/readme.txt

 = I get "Cannot modify header information - headers already sent" errors =

 This is possible if another plugin or your template sends out header information before this plugin does.
 You can deactivate and reactivate this plugin, it will try to load as the first plugin upon activation.

 If this does not help you out deselect "Send headers when user is blocked".
 This will no longer send headers but only display the block message.
 This however will mess up your website if you use caching software for your website.

 == Changelog ==

+= 1.1 =

+* Added statistics to the plugin.
+* You can view the last 15 hosts that were blocked including the url they visited.
+* You can view the top 15 of countries that were blocked in the past 30 days.
+* You can view the top 15 of hosts that were blocked in the past 30 days.
+* You can view the top URL's that were most blocked in the past 30 days.

 = 1.0.12 =